 Supports convergent ("deep") thinking—a component of creativity

 Supports inhibition of behavioral responses—a cognitive control function

 Precursor for catecholamine synthesis [dopamine, noradrenaline, and adrenaline]

-Protects from neurotransmitter (DA, NE) depletion due to increased brain activity
+Supports maintenance of neurotransmitter (DA, NE) levels during increased brain activity

 Supports global mood

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, cure, or prevent any disease.

 B.J.
 Jongkees, B. Hommel, S. Kühn, L.S.
 Colzato, J. Psychiatr.
 Res.
 70 (2015) 50–57.